RunestoneInteractive/RunestoneServer/README.rst

 How to Contribute $$
 --------------------

-as our popularity has grown we have server costs.
+As our popularity has grown we have server costs.
 We were also able to make great progress during the Summer of 2013 thanks to a generous grant from ACM-SIGCSE that supported one of our undergraduate students.
 It would be great if we could have a student